Programie/ItemSorter/README.md

 ### Show info about sign

 Clicking on a ItemSorter sign (left or right click) shows some information about the sign as well as it's connection to the other signs/chests.

+## Commands

+The plugin has a single command `/itemsorter` with multiple subcommands (actions).

+Available actions:

+* `remove-signs <player name> <sign name>`: Remove all signs with the specified name of the specified player

 ## Build